Take Oglethorpe for a Test Drive

 Oglethorpe University is ideal for those working full or part time, looking to re-enter the workforce, or who just want to strengthen their skills and competencies.
 Hundreds of classes to choose from among 35 academic programs.

 Founded in 1835, Oglethorpe is ranked among the best colleges by Forbes and the Princeton Review.
 We offer evening and day classes conveniently located on our 100-acre campus near Buckhead, with easy access to the Brookhaven MARTA station and Interstates 85 and 285.
 Abundant parking is available.

 All classes are 4 credit hours vs. the typical 3, which means 1/3 fewer classes to get your degree.
 And 8 week sessions help you move quickly though courses without feeling overwhelmed.
 Classes are held year round.

 Choose the number of classes that makes sense for your life – you can attend full time while only taking two classes per session.
-With only 1,100 students, we emphasize small class sizes for a more personal college experience.
+We emphasize small class sizes for a more personal college experience.

 Internship credit available in your current workplace.
 ACE* credits accepted for your military service.

 Full access to our campus, family activities, free tutoring, career advising and networking events.